boddukiran/tutorial/README.md

-# tutorial from development from local
+# tutorial from development howw from local hee